Skip to main content

 How property can fund a retirement

 Despite both offering good investment returns, the differences between the two are important.
-Many people choose property as their pension, and those who haven’t had the opportunity to save for their pension often plan to sell their home and downsize in the future, utilising the equity release to fund the future years.
+Many people choose property as their pension.
+Those who haven’t had the opportunity to save for their pension often plan to sell their home and downsize in the future.
+This utilises the equity release to fund the future years.

-Another option, and the most beneficial, is to purchase one or more properties and rent them to tenants for a steady monthly income.
-These properties can increase in value as time passes, leaving investors with the choice to continue gaining a regular income or even selling the properties for a lump sum later down the line.
+Another option, and the most beneficial, is to purchase one or more properties.
+This with a view to rent them out to tenants for a steady monthly income.
+These properties can increase in value as time passes.
+It leaves investors with the choice to continue gaining a regular income or even selling the properties for a lump sum later down the line.

 The advantages of property investment

-While Savills predicts that the UK property market is likely to continue to weaken slightly after the announcement of the mini-budget, they still expect 7.5% growth for this calendar year.
-The property market always rises despite the difficulties, and demand for buy-to-let continues to outweigh supply, making it a steady investment as a pension fund replacement.
+Savills predicted that the UK property market would continue to weaken slightly after the mini-budget of September 2022.
+SAvills still expected an overall growth 7.5% during that calendar year.
+The property market always rises despite the difficulties.
+Demand for buy-to-let continues to outweigh supply.
+It makes property a steady investment as a pension fund replacement.

 Potential risks

 As with any finances, property investment comes with risk as well as reward.
-Monthly income is the perfect solution for many investors, but may not be enough to fund a full retirement if you’re still paying towards the mortgages.
-Think about the ongoing costs, and how much rental yields you can expect from each property.
+Monthly income is the perfect solution for many investors.
+It may not be enough to fund a full retirement, If you’re still paying towards the mortgages.
+Think about the ongoing costs.
+This alongside how much rental yields you can expect from each property.

-Buying to sell also requires consideration, since it can take months to complete a sale and leave the owner without their retirement fund.
+Buying to sell also requires consideration.
+Considering it can take months to complete a sale and leave the owner without their retirement fund.

 The advantages of investing in a pension